KHONGPHAITKID/ai-zalo-bbox/README.md

 ### Key components
 - **Proposals:** YOLO/DETR backends when available, with a contour-based fallback so the pipeline always produces candidate boxes.
+- **Candidate limiting:** `proposals.topk_embed` (default 120) keeps only the highest-confidence detections for embedding to avoid wasting compute on hundreds of low-quality boxes.
 - **Embedding:** DINO/CLIP-style ViT features if PyTorch + TorchVision weights are present; otherwise a lightweight color-moment embedder keeps things running without GPU dependencies.
 - **Similarity + Memory:** Reference gallery builder with augmentations, adaptive background calibration, and a FIFO diversity-aware memory bank.
 - **Tracking:** ByteTrack-style assignment with Kalman motion, simple Hungarian association (SciPy if installed, greedy otherwise), and an OSTrack-inspired template fallback for short gaps.